-Basically, you should be in relatively good fitness level to do this trek, but training months in advance is absolutely not necessary.
+Basically, you should be in relatively good fitness level to do this trek.
+However, training months in advance is absolutely not necessary.
 I was probably the most out of shape out of my group of twenty people or so, but did not have any problem doing the trek physically.
-There were a few people that had problems, but most of those were likely due to the altitude.
+There were a few people that had problems but most of those were likely due to the altitude.

 Take the altitude seriously.
 Altitude sickness is definitely real, and even if it does not affect you too bad, it will still make things much more difficult if you are not accustomed to being that high with air that thin.
 I spent the day before my trek preparing for my battle with altitude, from medically proven (Sjorochi, Dexijdoasf (spelling?)) to those with less science behind them (coca leaves, coca candy, coca freakin’ everything).

 I also caught a cough, cold, and sore throat from my trials and tribulations at Rainbow Mountain, so I bought medication for all of those as well.
 During the Salkantay Trek, you will be going from freezing cold to uncomfortably humid, and will be sleeping outside for a few nights.
 A few people on my trek got sick, so it won’t hurt to plan ahead just in case.

 If you book the trek with a guide or tour, you’ll definitely have a list of what to bring.
 Regardless, here’s my thoughts on what I should have done in hindsight.
 I overpacked in some aspects, and severely under-packed in some other aspects.